Crawl Space Encapsulation Costs in Canada

 $7,800

-Lower labour rates, but added humidity control.
+Lower regional labour pricing, but added humidity control.

 Frequently Asked Questions